nicekate/awesome-mcp-list/README.md

 # Awesome MCP Servers - Concise List

 Note that this list is continnuesly updating and improving.
 Please star this repo .
-It really worth to bookmark
+It really worth to bookmark.

 ### 📂 Browser controll